-The foundation of Coach's information systems is its Enterprise Resource Planning ("ERP") system.
+The foundation of the Company's information systems is its Enterprise Resource Planning ("ERP") system.
 Within the Coach brand, this integrated system supports finance and accounting, procurement, inventory control, sales and store replenishment.
 The system functions as a central repository for our transactional information.
 Complementing our current ERP system are several other solutions.
 The Company's data warehouse system summarizes the transaction information and provides a global platform for management reporting.
 The supply chain management systems support product development, procurement, inventory planning and reporting functions.

-Under the Coach brand, in North America, product fulfillment is facilitated by our highly automated warehouse management system and electronic data interchange system, while the unique requirements of our Internet business are supported by Coach's order management and e-commerce systems.
-Internationally, the Coach brand selectively relies on the warehouse and distribution systems owned by the third-parties that operate certain of our international distributions centers.
-Additionally, the point-of-sale system supports all in-store transactions, distributes management reporting to each store, and collects sales and payroll information on a daily basis.
+Under the Coach brand, in North America, product fulfillment is facilitated by our automated warehouse management system and electronic data interchange system, while the unique requirements of our Internet business are supported by Coach's order management and e-commerce systems.
+Internationally, the Coach brand selectively relies on the warehouse and distribution systems owned by the third-parties that operate our international distributions centers.
+Additionally, our point-of-sale systems supports all in-store transactions, distributes management reporting to each store, and collects sales and payroll information on a daily basis.
 This daily collection of store sales and inventory information results in early identification of business trends and provides a detailed baseline for store inventory replenishment.
-Updates and upgrades of these systems are made on a periodic basis in order to ensure that we constantly improve our functionality.